-The current plan is over ten years old and the vision and policies do not reflect the city Spruce Grove is becoming.
+The current plan is over 10 years old and the vision and policies do not reflect the city Spruce Grove is becoming.
 The bulk of the land is planned out with Area Structure Plans, except for the recently annexed lands.
-Older neighbourhoods are nearing a phase of redevelopment, interest in the city core is growing with the ARP, new large-scale recreational developments are showing interest in the community, industrial land continues to be in demand.
+Older neighbourhoods are nearing a phase of redevelopment, interest in the City Centre is growing with the ARP, new large-scale recreational developments are showing interest in the community and industrial land continues to be in demand.

 Spruce Grove has continued to see unprecedented growth and development for many years, and is now a significant growing city.
-CMA data shows Spruce grove as the 7th fastest growing city in Canada between 2011 and 2016 (30%).
-Its five year annualized growth rate of 4.5% puts it at number 4, according to a June 2020 article on procore.com.
-MoneySense ranked us #4 in their best places to live in 2018.
+CMA data shows Spruce Grove as the seventh fastest growing city in Canada between 2011 and 2016 (30%).
+Its five year annualized growth rate of 4.5% puts it at number four, according to a June 2020 article on procore.com.

-The city is seeing changes in demographics, economic and employment growth, and has a key role to play in the broader regional perspective.
+The City is seeing changes in demographics, economic and employment growth, and has a key role to play in the broader regional perspective.
 In addition, there are changing ideals and demands for communities physically, economically and socially as a result of COVID-19.